 There are also drawbacks to the use of zebrafish in biomedical research.
-Zebrafish have developed a duplicate genome, although not all duplicated genes have been retained through time (7).
+Zebrafish have developed a duplicate genome, although not all duplicated genes have been retained through time (Key and Devine 2003).
 Therefore, zebrafish possess two genes for many mouse orthologs, although the exact number of preserved duplicate genes remains unknown.
-It is frequently argued that further comprehension of zebrafish gene function will only uncover invalid redundant and species-specific information (7).
+It is frequently argued that further comprehension of zebrafish gene function will only uncover invalid redundant and species-specific information (Key and Devine 2003).
 However, duplicate genes can also provide significant advantages, particularly in relation to sub-functionalisation.
-In this technique, zebrafish co-orthologs represent selected expression patterns and developmental functions of mouse orthologs (7).
-In this way, restricted expression of zebrafish genes, in comparison to the corresponding mouse orthologs, may lead to an improved comprehension of developmental relations in cell lineage or tissue patterning in mice (7).
+In this technique, zebrafish co-orthologs represent selected expression patterns and developmental functions of mouse orthologs (Key and

+Devine 2003).
+In this way, restricted expression of zebrafish genes, in comparison to the corresponding mouse orthologs, may lead to an improved comprehension of developmental relations in cell lineage or tissue patterning in mice (Key and Devine 2003).

-2. Zebrafish as Models of Brain Disorders
+Zebrafish as Models of Brain Disorders

 A zebrafish experimental model of stress and anxiety has recently been developed to investigate the physiological mechanisms and neural biomarkers associated with anxiety-like phenotypes.
 When the zebrafish is exposed to a novel environment, it dives to the bottom and gradually explores as it habituates to the test apparatus.
-Inhibited exploratory movement, reduced speed, and increased frequency of escape behaviors are associated with higher levels of anxiety elicited by stressors (e.g., novel environment, predator exposure) (8-10).
-These behaviors are highly sensitive to pharmacological treatment, as exploratory behavior is markedly elevated in response to treatment with anxiolytic drug, including benzodiazepines, SSRIs, nicotine, and ethanol (9,11-13).
-Conversely, chronic stressful stimuli (e.g., predator exposure, alarm pheromone), anxiogenic drugs, and drug withdrawal have been shown to increase anxiety-like behavior in this paradigm, as zebrafish show latency to explore the upper layer of the novel environment, spend significantly less time exploring, exhibit more erratic movements, and freeze often (10,12,14).
+Inhibited exploratory movement, reduced speed, and increased frequency of escape behaviors are associated with higher levels of anxiety elicited by stressors (e.g., novel environment, predator exposure) (Bass and Gerlai 2008; Levin et al 2007; Speedie and Gerlai 2008).
+These behaviors are highly sensitive to pharmacological treatment, as exploratory behavior is markedly elevated in response to treatment with anxiolytic drug, including benzodiazepines, SSRIs, nicotine, and ethanol (Airhart et al 2007; Gerlai et al 2008; Gerlai et al 2006; Levin et al 2007).
+Conversely, chronic stressful stimuli (e.g., predator exposure, alarm pheromone), anxiogenic drugs, and drug withdrawal have been shown to increase anxiety-like behavior in this paradigm, as zebrafish show latency to explore the upper layer of the novel environment, spend significantly less time exploring, exhibit more erratic movements, and freeze often (Baraban et al 2005; Gerlai et al 2008; Speedie and Gerlai 2008).
 This simple yet high throughput test can be used as an approach in quickly and accurately identifying the biomarkers linked to a disorder and in screening the efficacy of different pharmacological treatments.

-Genomic synteny and resulting cellular morphology and neurophysiology are largely conserved in zebrafish (15), supporting the translatability of data to advance a research on psychiatric disorders in humans.
-Transgenic zebrafish show much promise for developing high throughput animal models of complex brain disorders, such as Huntington's, Alzheimer's, and possibly schizophrenia (16-18).
+Genomic synteny and resulting cellular morphology and neurophysiology are largely conserved in zebrafish (Detrich and Yergeau 2004), supporting the translatability of data to advance research on psychiatric disorders in humans.
+Transgenic zebrafish show much promise for developing high throughput animal models of complex brain disorders, such as Huntington's, Alzheimer's, and possibly schizophrenia (Diekmann et al 2009; Lee and Cole 2007; Wood et al 2009).
 The common application of transgenic zebrafish models has been as a screening assay to identify the genetic and physiological mechanisms involved in brain disorders; however, development of behavioral models may provide further insight towards the diagnosis and pharmacological treatment of these disorders.
-Research using the zebrafish model of stress and anxiety must incorporate transgenic zebrafish models of brain disorders, to correctly assess the genetic factors that precipitate neurobiological, physiological, and behavioral abnormal phenotypes.
+Research using the zebrafish model of stress and anxiety must incorporate transgenic zebrafish models of brain disorders, to correctly assess the genetic factors that precipitate abnormal neurobiological, physiological, and behavioral phenotypes.

-3. The Generation of a Transgenic or Mutant Zebrafish
+The Generation of a Transgenic or Mutant Zebrafish